prefix-dev/rattler-build/docs/variants.md

     - blas_mutex * openblas*
 ```

-And then the recipe of a package that wants to build two variants, one for `openblas` and one for `mkl` could look like this:
+Then the recipe of a package that wants to build two variants, one for `openblas` and
+one for `mkl` could look like this:

 ```yaml title="recipe.yaml" hl_lines="8"
 package: